JamesMGreene/nestdb/README.md

   // Now the fruits array is ['apple', 'orange', 'pear', 'banana', 'orange'] });

-// $slice can be used in cunjunction with $push and $each to limit the size of the resulting array.
+// $slice can be used in conjunction with $push and $each to limit the size of the resulting array.
 // A value of 0 will update the array to an empty array.
 A positive value n will keep only the n first elements
 // A negative value -n will keep only the last n elements.
 // If $slice is specified but not $each, $each is set to []